Marcus theory: Outer vs inner ET

 (D and A may already carry charges).
-Here k12, k21 and k30 are diffusion constants, k23 and k32 rate constants of activated reactions.
+Here k12, k21 and k30 are diffusion constants, k23 and k32 are rate constants of activated reactions.
 The total reaction may be diffusion controlled (the electron transfer step is faster than diffusion, every encounter leads to reaction) or activation controlled (the "equilibrium of association" is reached, the electron transfer step is slow, the separation of the successor complex is fast).
 The ligand shells around A and D are retained.
 This process is called outer sphere electron transfer.
 Outer sphere ET is the main focus of traditional Marcus Theory.
 The other kind or redox reactions is inner sphere where A and D are covalently linked by a bridging ligand.
 Rates for such ET reactions depend on ligand exchange rates.

 The problem

 In outer sphere redox reactions no bonds are formed or broken; only an electron transfer (ET) takes place.
 A quite simple example is the Fe2+/Fe3+ redox reaction, the self exchange reaction which is known to be always occurring in an aqueous solution containing the aquo complexes [Fe(H2O)6]2+ and [Fe(H2O)6]3+.
 Redox occurs with Gibbs free reaction energy $\Delta G^\circ = 0$.

 From the reaction rate's temperature dependence an activation energy is determined, and this activation energy is interpreted as the energy of the transition state in a reaction diagram.
 The latter is drawn, according to Arrhenius and Eyring, as an energy diagram with the reaction coordinate as the abscissa.
 The reaction coordinate describes the minimum energy path from the reactants to the products, and the points of this coordinate are combinations of distances and angles between and in the reactants in the course of the formation and/or cleavage of bonds.
 The maximum of the energy diagram, the transition state, is characterized by a specific configuration of the atoms.
 Moreover, in Eyring's TST a quite specific change of the nuclear coordinates is responsible for crossing the maximum point, a vibration in this direction is consequently treated as a translation.